 7. Freeze what you can

-Most stores will have store apps or money saving cards.
-Sometimes referred to as loyalty cards.
+Most stores will have loyalty cards or store apps.
 Use them to save money on your groceries.
 Another great money saving app is Rakuten.
 Start saving on all your online purchases with Rakuten.

 9. Buy cheaper meat cuts

 Invest in great marinade recipes and an Instant Pot or slow cooker and no one will know you bought a cheaper cut of meat.

 10. Bulk shopping

 Buying items you regularly use in bulk is a great investment.
 Buying a gallon of ketchup for cheap is not a great investment unless you are going to use it.

 A box of strawberries will be cheaper in the summer than in the winter.
 Shopping in season and buying local will help you save money on produce.

 Skip the name brand and buy the one on sale.
 Varying your brands and going generic will help you save money on groceries.

 13. Don’t buy the pre-cut produce

 Buy the real thing and cut it down at home.
 Create your own fruit salad and mini carrots.